gregcotech007/paintanddecorate/README.md

 - Scroll down to 'GitHub Pages' and click on 'Check it out here!'
 - On the 'Source' section, select Branch as 'main' and click on 'Save'.
 - Your site is published at https://gregcotech007.github.io/paintanddecorate/

+Commands used to add, commit and push changes to GitHub:
+- git add .
+(Used to add all changes)
+- git commit -m "Commit message" (Commit message to inform of the changes)
+- git push (Used to push changes to GitHub).

 # Cloning